The Lambrechts-Stanley Model of Configuration Spaces: The Hopf right comodule model G A

 \section{The Hopf right comodule model \texorpdfstring{$\GG{A}$}{G\_A}}

-In this section we describe the Hopf right $\enV$-comodule derived from the LS CDGAs of \Cref{sec.kriz-lambr-stanl}.
-From now on we work over $\R$, and we fix a simply connected smooth closed manifold $M$ of dimension at least $4$.
-Following \Cref{sec.little-disks}, we endow $M$ with a fixed semi-algebraic structure.

-For now we fix an arbitrary Poincaré duality CDGA model $A$ of $M$; we will choose one in the next section.
-We then define the right comodule structure of $\GG{A}$ as follows, using the cooperad structure of $\enV$ given by \Cref{eq.coop-gra-n}:
+In this section we describe the Hopf right $\enV$-comodule derived from the \abbr{LS CDGA}s of Section~\ref{sec.kriz-lambr-stanl}.
+From now on we fix a simply connected smooth closed manifold $M$.
+Following Section~\ref{sec.little-disks}, we endow $M$ with a fixed semi-algebraic structure.
+Note that for now, we do not impose any further conditions on $M$, but a key argument (Proposition~\ref{prop.strong-vanishing}) will require $\dim M \ge 4$.
+We also fix a arbitrary Poincaré duality \abbr{CDGA} model $A$ of $M$.
+We then define the right comodule structure of $\GG{A}$ as follows, using the cooperad structure of $\enV$ given by Equation~\eqref{eq.coop-gra-n}: